Joe Duarte: Mixed martial arts career

 On August 12, 2011, Duarte marked another milestone in his storied fight career by fighting in Strikeforce Mixed Martial Arts' Challenger Series.
 Headlining as the Lightweight Main Event of the evening at the Pearl at the Palms Casino in Las Vegas, Nevada, Duarte squared off against Brazilian Jiu jitsu black belt and UFC veteran, Jorge Gurgel.
 The fight was an excitingly rich stand-up battle with Duarte and Gurgel eager to square up in the middle of the cage trading blows.
 Duarte's blows to Gurgel's body and face quickly increased Gurgel sense of urgency and attempts at takedowns and swift body kicks to slow Duarte's pace.
 Duarte continued control much of the tempo of the fight skillfully controlling Gurgel and with well placed jabs and body shots.
 In the third and final round, Gurgel came out with a frenzied attack trying to stifle Duarte's offensive play.
 Muscling for a takedown, Gurgel landed under Duarte's mount and quickly spun to his butterfly guard.
 Well aware of the threat, Duarte kept the action close and controlled Gurgel's posturing from guard.
 Toward the end of the round, Duarte got back to his feet and Gurgel quickly followed.
 As Gurgel began to press forward and engage, Duarte capitalized by shooting for a double leg takedown and slamming Gurgel to the mat and continued to work body shots until the final buzzer sounded signaling the end of the final round.
 Thereby, Duarte earned the unanimous decision over Gurgel with all three judges scoring the bout 30-27, 29-28 respectively.

 On July 14, 2012, Duarte made a return to competition after almost a year long hiatus due to injury in the preliminaries of Strikeforce: Rockhold vs. Kennedy held at the Rose Garden in Portland, Oregon.
 Coming off a five-fight winning streak since garnering a loss against Carey Varnier at Bellator Fighting Championships 13, Duarte stood ready to face Ryan Couture, the son of the former UFC Heavyweight champion, Light Heavyweight, and Hall of Famer, Randy Couture.
 Ryan Couture was also coming of a win streak of his own after taking the majority decision over Maka Watson and earning a TKO win over former International Fight League standout, Conor Heun.
 Duarte tried to be aggressive toward Couture by taking the middle of the cage and exploiting multiple angles of attack but none worked.
 Duarte would lose the bout via Split Decision.

 In his next bout, Duarte faced Saad Awad at Bellator 122 on July 25, 2014, in a rematch from their 2011 bout.
 Despite rocking Awad early, Duarte lost via TKO due to elbows in the first round.

-Personal life

-Duarte currently resides in San Diego, California and has a daughter named Gabriella and son Rohn.
-Joe married Brittany Duarte on Grand Cayman, Cayman Islands on 4 December 2010.